A look at the victims of the Humboldt team bus crash

 Darcy Haugan:

-The head coach of the Humboldt Broncos was described in online tributes as a "great man" and amazing mentor to young players.

-"He will always be a great man in our hearts," his sister posted on Twitter under the name Debbie Jayne.
-"The tears just keep coming."
+"The Humboldt Broncos were about — not building hockey players — but creating amazing young men.
+And that's what we had in our organization, amazing young men," said Garinger.

+"That was Darcy's belief and through that they would ultimately become great hockey players too."

-Before becoming a coach, he played junior hockey in the league in the 1990s.
+Before becoming a coach, the 42-year old played junior hockey in the league in the 1990s.

 Steven Wilson, a radio play-by-play announcer in Weyburn, Sask., called Haugan "the classiest guy" in the league who always had time to chat.

-Note: Note to readers: This is a corrected story.
-A previous version misspelled Stony Plain.